Human rights in Japan: Political rights

 The Constitution provides citizens with the right to change their government peacefully, and citizens exercised this right in practice through periodic, free, and fair elections held on the basis of universal suffrage.
 The country is a parliamentary democracy governed by the political party or parties able to form a majority in the lower house of its bicameral Diet.
 The LDP and the New Komeito Party formed the existing coalition government.
 Except for a brief hiatus in the 1990s, the LDP has been the dominant party in every government since the mid-1950s.
-The last general elections were held on October 31, 2021, and elections for the Upper House were held on July 10, 2022.
+The last general elections were held on October 27, 2024, and elections for the Upper House were held on July 20, 2025.

 According to National Police Agency figures for January through June 2003, there were 43 arrests involving political corruption for such charges as bribery, bid-rigging, and violation of the Political Funds Control Law.
 This was an increase of 14 cases from the previous year for the same time period.
 In recent years, the numbers of women holding public office has slowly increased.
-As of July 2003, women held 34 of 480 seats in the Lower House of the Diet and 33 seats in the 242-seat Upper House.
-As of September 2003, there were two women in the Cabinet.
-As of April 2003, 4 of the country's 47 governors were women.
+As of August 2023, women held 46 of 465 seats in the Lower House of the Diet and 69 seats in the 248-seat Upper House.
+As of August 2023, there were two women in the Cabinet.
+As of August 2023, 2 of the country's 47 governors were women.

-As of May 2019, Japan had not ratified the Genocide Convention, the 1926 Slavery Convention or the United Nations 1956 Supplementary Convention on the Abolition of Slavery.
+As of August 2023, Japan had not ratified nor signed the Genocide Convention, the 1926 Slavery Convention or the United Nations 1956 Supplementary Convention on the Abolition of Slavery.